-Consider annual membership -- they start at $50 and allow a full year's access to the Arboretum; membership is the best way you can help support BTA!
+Summer is a great season to buy annual membership -- starting at $50 and allow two people a full year's access to the Arboretum; membership is the best way you can help support BTA

-Plan breakfast or lunch in our nearby town of Superior, local restaurants are just five-minutes drive east of BTA and several offer discounts to Arboretum visitors and annual members.Check out Local Restaurants
+Plan breakfast or lunch in our neighboring town of Superior, local restaurants are just five-minutes drive east of BTA

 Read about the Arboretum's 75-year heritage, our history page describes how the Arboretum has grown to include two miles of trails and into a placefor children to learn and for all ages to appreciate the beauty and importance of desert ecosystems.Explore the gardens on a virtual tour!

 This month our gallery exhibits original paintings by Burdell Moody , continuing through September 25 ; see Burdell's art exhibit during daily September hours 6:00 a.m. to 3:00 p.m.
 During October the gallery hosts Darrell Sheppard; meet the artist at his gallery opening reception October 23 from 1:00 - 4:00 p.m.; click images on his page to obtain an invitation for free admission to attend as Darrell's guest.